MK-467-Woofya/gamification-tool/README.md

     - This is either done in the root directory i.e. `/gamification-tool` via command line or the easier way through VS Code - [documentation here](https://code.visualstudio.com/docs/python/environments)

-3. With the .venv active we can run the following from the `/web` and `/api` directories to install Django and the other required packages
+3. With the .venv active we can run the following from the `/api` directory to install Django and the other required packages
 `$ python pip install pip install --no-cache-dir -r requirements.txt`

-    - Later, when adding new packages to the web backend or api use `$ pip freeze > requirements.txt` from the correct directory to update the file
+    - Later, when adding new packages to the api use `$ pip freeze > requirements.txt` from the correct directory to update the file

-4. Build the frontend application locally.
+1. Build the frontend application locally.
 This requires nodejs/npm.
 From the `/frontend` directory run `npm install` to build and `npm start` if you want to run the front end as per the `package.json` file instructions.

 With this set up, we should be able to begin developing locally.
 But we can't run everything yet.

 ### Secrets and environment variables
-Each application frontend, web and api have a `.env` file associated with it.
-It contains the environment variables and secrets to be used during development.
-They should be in each separate application's root folder (frontend, web, api).
+Each application frontend and api have a `.env` file associated with them.
+They contain the environment variables and secrets to be used during development.
+They should be in each separate application's root folder.

 These files are in `.gitignore` so they aren't version controlled meaning we each need to make them separately at the moment.